-Under continuing law, except under specified circumstances, a life insurer cannot contest the validity of a policy of life insurance after two years after the issuance of the policy.
-The act specifies that nothing in the Viatical Settlement Law as amended by the act may be construed to affect that incontestability period.
+Under current law, except under specified circumstances, a life insurer cannot contest the validity of a policy of life insurance after two years after the issuance of the policy.
+The bill specifies that nothing in the Viatical Settlement Law as amended by this bill may be construed to affect that incontestability period.
 (Section.
 4.)